 How SMEs can manage long-term sickness absence

-In a small business, sickness absence can have a real impact on smaller teams (where team members often have many responsibilities).
+In a small business, sickness absence can have a real impact on smaller teams, where employees have multiple responsibilities within their roles.

-In this blog, we’ll look at how SMEs can manage the wellbeing of employees with long-term illnesses.
+In this blog, we’ll look at how SMEs can manage the wellbeing of employees with long-term illnesses, with HR insights from two of our valued HR Partners.

 What is considered long-term sickness?